Blown Film Extrusion

 The extrusion of blown film is a continuous operation of melting one or more polymers through a circular die to form a hollow tube.
 The tube expands with air, collapses and finally coils.

-INZEA® has developped a range of biopolymers designed specifically for the extrusion of blown films.
+INZEA® has developed a range of biopolymers designed specifically for the extrusion of blown films.
 Our products can be processed in conventional PE and PP extrusion lines and can be adapted to any blown film processing technology, either for monolayer or multilayer films.

 Thanks to its compostability and biobased content, INZEA biopolymers are the material of choice for retail bags, fruit and vegetable bags, food packaging and also for mulch film.